-A residential, commercial, industrial, or mixed-use project may obtain additional floor area as permitted by the Bonus FAR for the on-site provision of a Social Service Center, which is a facility that provides services for the benefit of the community, subject to the following standards:
+A residential, commercial, industrial, or mixed-use project may obtain additional floor area as permitted by the bonus FAR for the on-site provision of a social service center, which is a facility that provides services for the benefit of the community, subject to the following standards:

 - a.
-The Social Services Center must be operated by a government agency or a 501(c)(3) nonprofit organization; - b.
+The social service center must be operated by a government agency or a 501(c)(3) nonprofit organization; - b.
 Services are provided on a voluntary basis with an emphasis on employment services, job training, business incubation, youth development, educational services, medical and mental health care, substance abuse treatment, food aid, or other services deemed appropriate by the Director of Planning; - c.
-Floor area utilized as for a Social Service Center shall be used for such purpose for a minimum of 10 years after the Certificate of Occupancy is issued; - d.
-The floor area devoted to a Social Service Center shall be located on-site: - e.
-No Certificate of Occupancy for a Project which is obtaining additional floor area as permitted by the Bonus FAR for the provision of a Social Service Center shall be issued prior to the issuance of the Certificate(s) of Occupancy for the Social Service Center required pursuant to this Subdivision; - f.
-The project site must be within a Social Service Center Incentive Area pursuant to the applicable CPIO or specific plan.
+Floor area used as for a social service center shall be used for such purpose for a minimum of 10 years after the Certificate of Occupancy is issued; - d.
+The floor area devoted to a social service center shall be located on-site: - e.
+No Certificate of Occupancy for a project obtaining additional floor area as permitted by the bonus FAR for the provision of a social service center shall be issued prior to the issuance of the Certificate(s) of Occupancy for the social service center required pursuant to this Section: - f.
+The project site must be within a social service center incentive area pursuant to the applicable CPIO or Specific Plan.